GoPro action camera mounted on a chest harness

 Should I get a GoPro or an alternative like AKASO or DJI?

 Get a GoPro if you want the standard: HyperSmooth, the broadest accessory ecosystem, and resale value.
 Get an AKASO if you need a camera you can lose or destroy without crying.
 Get a DJI Osmo Action 5 Pro if you want competing flagship image quality with better low-light performance.
-The answer depends on use case more than budget.

 Are GoPro accessory bundles worth it?